Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

-{ } The preceding subsections considered cases of codimension-one (one control parameter) and codimension-two (two control parameters) bifurcations.
+The preceding subsections considered cases involving one and two control parameters.
 We now generalize this analysis to the case of $k$ control parameters, where $1 \le k < n$.
-This allows us to describe the conditions under which the system's stable attractor collapses from a state with $n$ positive components (from the interior of the simplex) to a state on its $k$-dimensional face, where $k$ chosen components become zero. \begin{theorem} Let the parameters $\{c_{k+1}, \dots, c_n\}$, $n > k+1$, be fixed and satisfy the stability condition on their $(n-k)$-component subspace:
+This allows us to describe the conditions under which the system's attractor shifts from a state with $n$ positive components (from the interior of the simplex) to a state on its $k$-dimensional face, where $k$ chosen components become zero.